cometbft/cometbft/docs/data-companion/pruning.md

 }
 ```

-> NOTE: If you try to set the `Block Retain Height` to a value that is lower to what is currently stored in the node, an error will
-be returned informing that.

-If you need to check what is the current value for the `Block Retain Height` you can use another service.
+If you need to check what is the current value for the `Block Retain Height` you can use another method.

 Here's an example:
 ```